magistermaks/fabric/wiki/fabric/rendering/color_providers.md

 ColorProviderRegistry.ITEM.register( (itemStack, tintIndex) -> 0xFF0000, items... );
 ```

-**Note:** It's also required to add a tint index to every face in the mode file using the `tintindex` property.
+**Note:** It's also required to add a tint index to every face in the model file using the `tintindex` property.

 Example:
 ```json